electron/electron/docs/api/menu.md

 ## Notes on macOS Application Menu

-macOS has a completely different style of application menu from Windows and Linux, here are some notes on making your app's menu more native-like.
+macOS has a completely different style of application menu from Windows and Linux.
+Here are some notes on making your app's menu more native-like.

 ### Standard Menus

-On macOS there are many system defined standard menus, like the `Services` and `Windows` menus.
+On macOS there are many system-defined standard menus, like the `Services` and `Windows` menus.
 To make your menu a standard menu, you should set your menu's `role` to one of following and Electron will recognize them and make them become standard menus: